igor-baiborodine/jpetstore-6-vaadin-spring-boot/README.md

 #### This project is an exercise to port the original [JPetStore-6](https://github.com/mybatis/jpetstore-6) to Vaadin and Spring Boot with JavaConfig.

-#### Deployment on the OpenShift PaaS: http://jpetstore-kiroule.rhcloud.com/

-NOTE: Since an in-memory database is used, all accounts and orders data will be lost whenever the application is re-started or re-deployed.

 #### Run with Maven:
 ```bash
 git clone https://github.com/igor-baiborodine/jpetstore-6-vaadin-spring-boot.git